YarrowRen/SelfHentai/README.md

 [中文版 README](./README_CN.md) | English

-📚 **SelfHentai**: A self-hosted manga collection manager for ExHentai and JM (18comic) platforms with advanced OCR and AI translation capabilities.
+📚 **SelfHentai**: A self-hosted manga collection manager for ExHentai with advanced OCR and AI translation capabilities.

 ---